 Not to mention you have no idea which friggin’ scheduling app to use.

-Luckily, you CAN hire an assistant, it’s really not as hard as you think, and you don’t need to be fancy, rich, or even very far along in your business to do it.
+Luckily, you CAN hire an assistant, it’s really not as hard as you think, and you don’t need to be fancy, rich, or even very far along in your business to do it, you can also learn how to accept bitcoin in wordpress.

 Part of growing a natural, sustainable business that feels nourishing to you is GETTING SUPPORT.
 You cannot do this alone.
 You are part of an interconnected web, just like everything in nature.